 SWSPHN’s regional mental health planning and commissioning of services is founded upon a stepped-care approach.

-Stepped care aims to match a person presenting to the health system with the least intensive level of care that most suits their current treatment need, with the ability to monitor treatment experiences and outcomes to enable a step up or down in treatment intensity as necessary.
+Stepped care aims to match a person presenting to the health system with the least intensive and least intensive level of care which most suits their current treatment need, with the ability to monitor treatment experiences and outcomes to enable a step up or down in treatment intensity as necessary.

 Without a consistent national approach, GPs and other clinicians will and are taking a variety of approaches to assess and assign levels of care, resulting in discrepancies in the type of care provided for similar clinical presentations.